Anbeeld/ACAI/docs/analysis.md

 `aai_buildings.40`:

 - removes `building_junkheap`
-- fills an empty valid tile on a normal colony
+- fills an empty valid tile on a normal colony (minerals > 60 required)
 - if there is no good empty tile, runs emergency replacement logic
 - can demolish and replace buildings to restore capital, food, or energy
+- handles surplus replacement: when food or energy income is high, removes excess farms or power plants respectively and replaces them with mining bays or research labs (weighted 45% mining, 30% research when no priority target exists)
+- also handles strategic resource building replacement (demolishing an existing building to place alien pets or betharian power on an appropriate tile)
+- replaces mismatched research labs on specialized research tiles (physics/society/engineering tiles getting the wrong lab type)

 `aai_buildings.45`:

-- handles capital upgrades and conventional building upgrades
+- handles capital upgrades and conventional building upgrades (minerals > 180 required)
 - confirmed upgrade paths include:
-  - colony shelter/deployment post to capital tier 1
+  - colony shelter/deployment post to capital tier 1 (at >5 pops, >350 minerals)
-  - capital tier 1 to tier 2
+  - capital tier 1 to tier 2 (at >10 pops, >500 minerals, `tech_colonial_centralization`)
-  - capital tier 2 to tier 3
+  - capital tier 2 to tier 3 (on capital planet, >1000 minerals, `tech_galactic_administration`)
-  - mining networks up to tier 5
+  - mining networks up to tier 5 (requires `gai_upgraded_capital`)
-  - power plants up to tier 5
+  - power plants up to tier 5 (requires `gai_upgraded_capital`)
-  - farms up to tier 5
+  - farms up to tier 5 (requires `gai_upgraded_capital`)
+  - mineral processing (tier 1→2, requires `tech_mineral_processing_2`)
+  - power hubs (tier 1→2, requires `tech_power_hub_2`)
+  - clinics to hospitals (requires `tech_frontier_hospital`)
-  - mineral processing, power hubs, hospitals, assembly plants
+  - spare parts depots to unit assembly plants (requires `tech_intelligent_factories`; machine-specific)
-  - unity chains for spiritualist, machine, and generic empires
+  - unity chains for spiritualist (temple progression), machine (uplink node progression), and generic empires (autochthon monument progression)
-  - research lab chains for all three science branches
+  - research lab chains: basic science labs upgrade to physics/biology/engineering labs at tier 2 capital, then to tier 4 (not tier 5); labs on non-research tiles get a random specialization (20% physics, 40% biology, 30% engineering)
+  - science lab upgrades are gated behind `years_passed > 10`

 `aai_buildings.50`:

-- fills empty habitat tiles
+- fills empty habitat tiles (minerals > 250 required)
-- otherwise demolishes and replaces habitat buildings to restore missing capital, food, or energy
+- otherwise demolishes and replaces habitat buildings to restore missing capital, food, or energy with specific fallback orders (e.g., remove solar power processor if energy is medium when fixing low food, remove agricultural zone if food is medium when fixing low energy, then weighted 45% mining / 30% research as a final fallback)
+- also handles surplus replacement on habitats: when food income is high, removes agricultural zones; when energy income is high, removes solar power processors

 #### Critical building enforcement

 `gai_critical_buildings.1` and `.2` are still active yearly.

-They scan upgraded-capital colonies and ensure the planet has the appropriate support structure set:
+They scan upgraded-capital colonies and ensure the planet has the appropriate support structure set, in this priority order:

-- unity building
+- unity building (autochthon monument for generic, uplink node for machine, temple for spiritualist)
-- growth building
+- growth building (clinic for generic, spare parts depot for machine)
 - paradise dome
 - power hub
+- control center (machine intelligence building)
+- hive synapse
-- purifier building
+- mineral processing
+- symbol of purity
 - slave processing
-- mineral processing
-- hive synapse
-- machine control center

 This logic uses the large legacy trigger library in `common/scripted_triggers/gai_triggers.txt`.

 The `gai_is_ai` trigger (used broadly by the legacy layer) matches planets that are `sector_controlled = yes`, not just those with AI owners.
 This means critical building insertion and other `gai_*` operations apply to colony worlds placed into sectors under player empires as well, not only to AI empires.
+However, the country-level filter in `gai_critical_buildings.1` requires `minerals > 1000` or `is_ai = yes`, so player sector planets are only affected if the player country itself passes that stockpile threshold.

 #### Rogue Servitor support